 Ngangkari and community-led services

-- Intergenerational teaching: Elders pass tools and techniques to younger healers, keeping knowledge alive across years.
+- Intergenerational teaching: Elders pass tools and techniques to younger healers, preserving knowledge across years and supporting continuity of practice.

-- Community governance builds trust and cultural safety in services and referrals.
+- Community governance builds trust and cultural safety in services and referrals, helping ensure that care aligns with local protocols.

-- Referral pathways connect mainstream clinics with traditional practitioners for holistic support.
+- Referral pathways increasingly connect mainstream clinics with recognised traditional practitioners so patients can access holistic support when appropriate.

 | Akeyulerre Healing Centre | Alice Springs, NT | Traditional medicine, bush medicines | Local access, cultural leadership |